Lisette Farias Vera

 Nichols B., Farias L. (2018) Maternal Care in Guatemala: Problematizing Discourses of Development, Transnational Advocacy, and Indigeneity.
 In: Schwartz D. (eds) Maternal Death and Pregnancy-Related Morbidity Among Indigenous Women of Mexico and Central America.
 Global Maternal and Child Health (Medical, Anthropological, and Public Health Perspectives).
 Springer.

-I teach in the undergraduate, masters and doctoral levels at KI.
-My teaching areas are related to qualitative research methods (epistemology), (critical) occupational science, health prevention, and the influence of context on health and occupation.
-I also have experience teaching in Canada and Chile.
+I teach in the undergraduate, masters, and doctoral levels at KI.
+My teaching areas are related to qualitative research methods (specifically on epistemology and methodology), critical theoretical perspectives, occupational science, health prevention, and the influence of context on health and occupation.
+I also teach and supervise students at the European Master of Science in Occupational Therapy.
+Internationally, I have teaching experience from Canada and Chile.

-Regarding my teaching philosophy, I use a dialogical perspective (Freire, 1970; Shor, 1992) to contest and build on learners’ previous knowledge, integrating their experiences in the learning process.
+Regarding my teaching philosophy, I draw on a dialogical perspective (Freire, 1970; Shor, 1992) to contest and build on learners’ previous knowledge, integrating their experiences in the learning process.
 One of the main points of dialogical learning is that it recognizes that people learn both outside and inside the classroom.
-This means that my teaching constantly attempts to provide learners with opportunities to critically analyze (new) knowledge/situations based on their previous experiential knowledge.
+This means that my teaching constantly attempts to provide learners with opportunities to critically analyze (new) knowledge/situations based on their previous and current experiential knowledge (e.g. personal experiences, clinical practice, previous education).
 Consequently, the learning activities that I use are planned to embrace a problem-posing format to transform learning into a process where learners can construct their own knowledge by critically analyzing it.